 Our Family Preservation Model

-Embrace families on the verge of collapse with love and support
+Embrace families on the verge of collapse with compassion and support

 Equip families by meeting their basic needs through sponsorship